 Again, one can see that the preposition in the sentence above, “with,” is a preposition illustrating a relationship between the adjective “angry” and the pronoun “us.”
 She, whoever she is, is angry WITH us.
-She’s not angry with something else that may have been implied in a prior sentence and she’s not angry with the weather or something else the writer has possibly already written about.
-The preposition in this case serves to focus attention on the source of her (the adjectival word “she’s”) anger, and that’s at US.
+She’s not angry with something else that may have been implied in a prior sentence, and she’s not angry with the weather or anything else.
+The preposition, in this case, serves to focus attention on the source of her (the adjectival word “she’s”) anger, and that’s with us.

 It’s perfectly fine in some sentences to strand a preposition at the end.
-Here are a couple examples of prepositions stranded at the end of sentences:
+Here are a couple of examples of prepositions placed at the end of sentences:

 It would sound stilted and even pretentious if one were to write, “Mary has much about which to be angry.”

 It’s possible to write the above sentence as, “She wondered from where he had come,” but it sounds too formal.
 On the other hand, the original sentence is clear, concise, modern, and fully descriptive.
 Attempting to avoid stranding a preposition at the end of a sentence frequently creates overly formal and stilted sentences, such as those illustrated in the above examples.